Folkius/CE_documentation/docs/general/details/rules-admin.md

 # Rules and Administration

-This page sets out the rules for the use of both the CE Website (TBD - link) and CE Discord server (TBD - link), as well as the principles governing these rules.
+This page sets out the rules for the use of both the CE Website and CE Discord server, as well as the principles governing these rules.

 [[toc]]